-Lately, some areas of healthcare seem to be evolving at lightning speed, with the COVID-19 pandemic accelerating progress with relative ease.
-Adopted just a few years prior to the pandemic's onset, chronic care management (CCM) has now been solidified as a service and emerging care model — one that is bridging distance gaps and helping chronic disease patients reach and sustain better health for longer.
+Some areas of healthcare have evolved at lightning speed over these past several years, with the COVID-19 pandemic and its far-reaching impact accelerating progress with relative ease.
+Adopted just a few years prior to the public health emergency's onset, chronic care management (CCM) is now solidified as a service and emerging care model — one that is bridging distance gaps and helping chronic disease patients reach and sustain better health for longer.

 Chronic Care Management: A Brief Overview

-In a nutshell, chronic care management is an easier way to provide qualifying patients with wraparound care that helps to effectively manage their chronic diseases.
+In a nutshell, chronic care management is an easier way to provide qualifying patients with wraparound care that helps to clinicians and patients more effectively manage chronic diseases.
 But CCM is not only good for patients.
-It can also help practitioners achieve higher quality and patient satisfaction ratings while generating an additional, consistent practice revenue stream — one that received a sizable boost in the 2022 Physician Fee Schedule final rule.
+It can also help organizations achieve higher quality and patient satisfaction ratings while generating an additional, consistent revenue stream — one that recently received a sizable boost.
+For assistance identifying which of your patients are eligible for chronic care management, download this CCM patient eligibility guide.

-Aside from the revenue, the chronic care management service can also improve patient engagement and practice efficiency, allowing practitioners and their teams to provide quality care more effectively for more patients while still ensuring they have time for all other competing demands and responsibilities.
+Aside from the revenue, the chronic care management service can also improve patient engagement and organization efficiency, allowing clinicians and their teams to provide quality care more effectively for more patients while still ensuring they have time for all other competing demands and responsibilities.

 Chronic Care Management: Patient Cost vs. Value

-While any out-of-pocket expense might initially act as a deterrent to enrollment in a chronic care management program, a candid conversation can be had with patients to discuss the tangible value of CCM and help patients understand that overall, enrollment and participation is likely to save them money — potentially substantial money — during the year.
+While any out-of-pocket expense might initially act as a deterrent to enrollment in a chronic care management program, a candid conversation can be had with patients to discuss the tangible value of CCM and help patients understand that enrollment and participation is likely to save them money — potentially substantial amounts — throughout the year.

-In addition, you may consider offering financial assistance programs for those need cases where patients are unable to pay but you and the patient strongly believe a patient's health depends on participation in the program.
+For patients struggling to cover essential life expenses, you may consider offering financial assistance — via an established program — if you and the patient strongly believe a patient's health and wellness depends on participation in the CCM program.

 Getting Patient Buy-In for Chronic Care Management

-To help you facilitate conversations about chronic care management with patients, here are five of the reasons why CCM is worth their investment.
+To help you facilitate conversations about chronic care management with patients, here are five of the reasons to highlight explaining why CCM is worth their investment, both financially and in the time required for optimal participation.

 1. Fewer dollars spent on hospital bills

-According to Consumer Health Ratings, the cost of a hospital stay for all diagnoses in 2021 is estimated to average over $13,000, excluding physician fees.
+According to Consumer Health Ratings, the cost of an inpatient stay at a community hospital in 2019 exceeded $14,000.
 When subject to the deductible and 20% coinsurance, the cost of a single hospitalization dwarfs the cost of CCM if it can prevent the need for even just a single hospitalization.

 2. Better management of medications and control over symptoms

 Americans spend more on prescription drugs than anyone else in the world, and the expense associated with medications is often the top expense every year for patients.
-A report published by the Pan Foundation highlights that in 2017, Medicare beneficiaries spent an average of $3,200 out of pocket on prescription medications.
-With effective chronic care management, the provision of greater care oversight can help practitioners dial in on what medications work for the patient and eliminate potentially harmful drugs.
-Practitioners may also be able to switch patients from an expensive drug to one that is less expensive but just as effective.
+A report published by the Pan Foundation found that Medicare beneficiaries spent an average of $3,200 out of pocket on prescription medications.
+With effective chronic care management, the provision of greater care oversight can help clinicians dial in on what medications work for the patient and eliminate potentially harmful and duplicative drugs.
+Clinicians may also be able to switch patients from an expensive drug to one that is less expensive but just as effective.

-Also worth mentioning is that with better control over medications, the patient should experience better control over their symptoms, thus making chronic care management a win-win for cost and symptom control.
-And with better symptom control comes the reduced need for healthcare services.
+Also worth mentioning is that with better control over medications, patients should experience better control over their symptoms, thus making chronic care management a win-win for cost and symptom control.
+And with better symptom control comes the reduced need for healthcare services and likelihood of a costly hospital admission.

 3. Enhanced access to the care team and other resources

-Chronic care management provides a direct link to the patient's care team, better ensuring that when a care or medication issue or question arises, the patient can get the support and answers they need directly from a knowledgeable source.
-By enrolling in a CCM program and drastically increasing communication with their dedicated care team, there is reduced likelihood that a patient will experience runaround with front office staff, phone tag with floor nurses, or other obstacles that get in the way of receiving potentially time-sensitive information and instructions.
+Chronic care management provides a direct link to the patient's care team, better ensuring that when a care or medication issue or question arises, the patient can receive the support and answers they need directly from a knowledgeable source.
+By enrolling in a CCM program and increasing communication with their dedicated care team, there is reduced likelihood that a patient will experience runaround with front office staff, phone tag with floor nurses, or other obstacles that get in the way of receiving potentially time-sensitive information, instructions and support.
 This more direct, around-the-clock access to the care team can also keep patients connected with other useful resources, helping patients stay engaged and feeling more accountable for taking control over their health.

 4. Convenience and improved quality of life